Mind the Gap: The Divergence Between Human and LLM-Generated Tasks

 The systematic differences we observed point to two core mismatches.

 First is the embodiment gap.
 Humans generated tasks involving physical interaction with common objects (e.g., hangers, pillows), reflecting sensorimotor knowledge of object use.
-LLMs rarely produced such tasks.
-Their outputs were rated as less physically demanding and less involving of limbs.
+LLMs rarely produced such tasks, and their outputs were rated as less physically demanding and less involving of limbs.
 This supports the view that LLMs rely on text-based associations and lack access to intuitive physics or affordance perception \cite{lake2017building}.

 Second is the value and motivation gap.
-Humans often proposed social and prosocial tasks, consistent with basic motivational drives such as affiliation and well-being.
-In contrast, LLMs showed a lower propensity for social engagement.
-Their strong bias toward abstract, mental tasks (e.g., music, writing) and away from relaxation or household chores points to a lack of an internal, value-driven system.
-Crucially, providing the model with user's psychological profile did not fix this.
-This finding suggests that simply describing values in a prompt is not equivalent to having an internal value systems that regulates task selection.
+Humans often proposed social and prosocial tasks, consistent with basic motivational drives like affiliation.
+In contrast, LLMs showed a lower propensity for social engagement and a strong bias toward abstract, mental tasks (e.g., music, writing).
+Crucially, providing the model with a user's psychological profile did not fix this.
+This finding suggests that describing values in a prompt is no substitute for an integrated value system that actively regulates goal selection.